OU Campus Content Management System

 Likewise, a file can also be solely deleted from the production server or other publish

-target by navigating to the Production tab or tab for the publish target, and deleting
+target by navigating to the Production button or selecting a publish target, and deleting

 it.
 The recycle bin functionality does not extend to these servers.
 Once a file is

 deleted from the production server or publish target, it cannot be restored.
 It can

 be re-published from the main file on the staging server with any routine form of